untoldwind/acari/README.md

 ### Profiles

-In case you have to track your time in multiple mite accounts, it is possible to create a profile for that by using the `--profile` or `-p` option.
+In case you have to track your time in multiple mite accounts, it is possible to create a profile for each additional account by using the `--profile` or `-p` option.
 E.g.
 ```
 acari --profile=<name> init
 acari --profile=<name> customers